 Too, we started to look further at the Massachusetts Magazine (TMM) which he helped start.
 The magazine was mentioned by Perley whose antiquarian work was winding down about the time of the TMM start.

-In each issue of TMM, Dr. Frank provided a military monogram on a particular subject (see below).
+In each issue of TMM, Dr. Frank provided a military monograph on a particular subject (see below).
 As well, in the early editions, he offered additional information with commentary in another section of the magazine.

 TMM had a quarterly publication schedule so Dr. Frank's effort was exemplary given that he was a practicing physician (and father) during this same time period.